tuf-code/tuf-code/README.md

 - SQL Server
 - APIs

-🌱 I started to learn new things in Mobile / Front-End with:
+🌱 I started to learn new things in Mobile / Front-End / Back-End / Databases with:

 - NodeJS
 - React / React Native